harrisonized/diy-transcriptomics/README.md

 	  error: Tensorflow installation not detected.
 Please run 'tensorflow::install_tensorflow()' to continue...
 	```

-	In general, because trying to resolve issues with the base environment are challenging and can potentially destroy your entire conda installation, it is recommended that you only work in isolated environments.
-Therefore, I recommend creating the `r-reticulate` environment.
+	Because it is best practice not to work in the base environment, I recommend creating the `r-reticulate` environment.
 The name comes from the default environment R will create for you if cellassign can't find Tensorflow.
 Run the following command in your terminal:

 	```bash
 	conda create --name r-reticulate python=3.10